 We are currently piloting an online service for men in East London, who are currently referred to us by our NHS partners only.

 If you are in need of urgent help, please visit your local walk in centre or A&E as soon as possible.

-You can also find immediate support by calling Samaritans or texting JP to 85258.
+You can also find immediate support by calling Samaritans or texting SHOUT to 85258.

 Request an assessment at James’ Place

 If you are a man in the Merseyside area and you believe that our intervention will be beneficial to you, please request an assessment using the form below and email it to email@example.com

 A member of our team will get in touch with you as soon as possible and within 24 hours during working days.

 If you are a GP, mental health practitioner or voluntary organisation in London and you would like to refer a man to James’ Place, please download the referral form and fill it in with as much information as possible.
 Please email completed referral forms to firstname.lastname@example.org